romanbican/roles/README.md

 It throws `\Bican\Roles\Exceptions\RoleDeniedException`, `\Bican\Roles\Exceptions\PermissionDeniedException` or `\Bican\Roles\Exceptions\LevelDeniedException` exceptions if it goes wrong.

-You can catch these exceptions inside `app/Exceptions/Handler.php` file and do whatever you want.
+You may catch these exceptions inside `app/Exceptions/Handler.php` file and do whatever you want.

 ```php
 /**